 Another weekend and another two new countries never been before ahead of us.
-The first new countries we would visit so far in 2015 as all the trips before this have been to countries we’ve been many, many times, although to different cities not been yet.
+The first of the countries never been before so far this year as all other trips before this have been to countries we’ve been many, many times, although visiting totally different cities totally new to us.
 Travelling is not just a fact about ticking off countries from the list, but to keep returning to the many other cities and places within those countries.
 This is the countless list after all, and the most expensive part (as general rule) as having to travel to secondary and tertiary cities not the capital generally cost more.